On Your Own: Pro-level Autonomous Drone Racing in Uninstrumented Arenas: Instrumented Results

 \subsection{Dataset}

-Six flights by the fastest pilot, \texttt{ MCK}, totaling 240.77s of flying time and 2342.98m of traveled distance, at a top speed of 21.29m/s are available at \href{https://github.com/tii-racing/drone-racing-dataset}{\texttt{ github.com/tii-racing/drone-racing-dataset}}, using the same format as in~\cite{bosello2024}.
+Six flights by the fastest pilot, \texttt{ MCK}, totaling 240.77s of flying time and 2342.98m of traveled distance, at a top speed of 21.29m/s, are added to our \href{https://github.com/tii-racing/drone-racing-dataset}{\texttt{ drone-racing-dataset}}, using the format described in~\cite{bosello2024}.